 J color diamonds in gold or rose gold settings often look much whiter than they would as a loose diamond, as you can see in the picture below.
 A higher color grade of diamond would be wasted on a gold or rose gold setting because the human eye picks up the relative difference in color and this stark contrast makes the center stone really pop, even in a K color.

 Diamonds are a big investment, and one of the worst mistakes you can make from a financial perspective is overspending on color.
-The price increase from a 2 carat J VS2 to a 2 carat I VS2 is nearly 28% according to our diamond price calculator, a difference of $3,700.
+The price increase from a 2 carat J VS2 to a 2 carat I VS2 is nearly 28% according to our diamond price calculator, a difference of about $4,000.
 That’s a massive increase for a single color grade.
 For perspective, the same diamond would only cost 12% more to step up from I to H color, and the price increase from K to J color is just 14%.

 This means there is a huge price gap at this point of the market, indicating that this is where people feel the most sensitive to a change in color grade.
 If you’re willing to take the leap to purchase a J color over an I color, that single color grade could save you more money than any other decision you make this year.